Byron Bay New South Wales, Australia Travel Guide

 Plan your hikeA Popular australian beach town is famous for its stunning coastline.

-Discover the layers of Byron Bay's past.
+Discover the layers of A Popular australian beach town's past.

 For sunrise views, arrive at the Cape Byron Lighthouse well before dawn to secure a good parking spot and witness the first light of day over Australia.